• Skip to primary navigation

 Pickling SpiceA blend of spices used in pickling1:1

-Cream Of TartarAcidic powder with a tangy flavor1/2 tsp cream of tartar for every 1/2 tsp alum powder
+Cream Of TartarAcidic powder with a tangy flavor½ teaspoon cream of tartar for every ½ teaspoon alum powder

 Arrowroot Powder and Citric AcidThickening agent and acidic flavor enhancer1:1 (equal parts arrowroot powder and citric acid)

-LimeTangy citrus flavor1 lime for every 1 tsp alum powder
+LimeTangy citrus flavor1 lime for every 1 teaspoon alum powder

-Ascorbic AcidVitamin C powder, adds acidity and acts as a preservative1:1
+Ascorbic AcidVitamin C powder, adds acidity and is a preservative1:1

 1 - Pickling Spice

-Pickling spice is a unique and fascinating blend of herbs, spices, and other seasonings used in the pickling process.
+Pickling spice is a unique and fascinating blend of herbs, spices, and other seasonings used in the pickling process - or explore pickling spice substitute options for pickles when the blend isn't available.

 Its most prominent ingredients include mustard seed, coriander, bay leaves, allspice, chili flakes, peppercorns, and ginger.